Vol.1 is now on sale! We spoke to the editor-in-chief of the telemark ski fanzine "FREE HEEL BOOK"

 The origins of skis are said to be two boards used by people in the Telemark region of Norway as a means of transportation.
 Telemark skiing, named after the region, was revived in America and has since spread around the world

-a fanzine about this niche style of telemark skiing was published in February of this year?
+a fanzine dedicated to this niche style of telemark skiing was published this past February?

 We spoke to freelance writer Moriyama Shinya, the publisher and editor-in-chief, about the magazine

-"There used to be a lot of magazines and articles that specialized in telemark skiing.
-But with the decline in enthusiasts and the equipment, those publications have all but disappeared.
+"There used to be plenty of magazines and articles dedicated to telemark skiing.
+However, with the decline in enthusiasts and equipment, those publications have completely disappeared.

-And recently, we're seeing a tailwind in which skiers who have mastered a certain level of technique are trying their hand at telemark, and young people who are interested in counterculture and hiking are starting to want to get started.
+And now, there's a growing trend of skiers who have acquired a certain level of skill trying telemark skiing, and young people interested in counterculture and hiking wanting to take up the sport.
 I

-wanted to create a book that people like that would pick up and think, 'Wow, what an interesting world.'"
+wanted to create a book that these people could pick up and think, 'Ah, what a fascinating world this is.'"

 Soon after its release in February, it became a hot topic among telemarketers who had long been hungry for printed matter, and 600 copies were sent out across the country

-social media We live in an age where you can instantly translate a foreign language into your own language with a smartphone camera.
-I really feel the global potential of paper media."
+live in an age where smartphone cameras can instantly translate foreign languages into our native language.
+I'm really feeling the global potential of print media."

 From the time of its release until the end of the season, the magazine was stocked in ski shops across the country that sold telemark skis, which helped to increase readership.
 Moriyama explains the reason for not launching an online store: